-The Authority has no material interests in companies and other entities that have the nature of subsidiaries, associates and jointly controlled entitles and requiring the preparation of group accounts.
+The Authority has no material interests in companies and other entities that have the nature of Subsidiaries, Associates and Joint Ventures and requiring the preparation of group accounts.

-Although the Council does not have arrangements that give rise to the full adoption of Group Accounts the North Devon Crematorium has been treated as a joint arrangement with Torridge District Council that is not an entity.
+Although the Council does not have arrangements that give rise to the full adoption of Group Accounts the North Devon Crematorium has been treated as a Joint Operation with Torridge District Council.

 The arrangements are based upon an estimated 60:40 split of all assets and liabilities.
 The Comprehensive Income and Expenditure Statement and Balance Sheet include this Authority's share (60%) of the income, expenditure, assets and liabilities of the Crematorium.